 - Distance Learning Programs

 The AIHCP reserves the right to approve all such courses for consideration toward re-certification.
 For any courses to be considered, applicants must submit copies of all certificates of completion or transcripts verifying completion.
 Applicants who are using their degrees to meet partial fulfillment of the education requirements for certification must have official transcripts submitted from their University or College, directly to the AIHCP.

-The American Institute of Health Care Professionals, provides a “Fellowship Program” for its certified members in Christian Spiritual Counseling.
+The American Institute of Health Care Professionals, provides a “Fellowship Program” for its certified members in Substance Abuse Practitioner Program.
 Access Information.